awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-internet-access.md

 **Options**
 + Launch your WorkSpaces in private subnets and configure a NAT gateway in a public subnet in your VPC\.
-+ Launch your WorkSpaces in public subnets and configure automatic assignment of public IP addresses\.
-+ Launch your WorkSpaces in public subnets and manually assign public IP addresses to your WorkSpaces\.
++ Launch your WorkSpaces in public subnets and automatically or manually assign public IP addresses to your WorkSpaces\.

-For more information, see [Configure a VPC for Amazon WorkSpaces](amazon-workspaces-vpc.md)\.
+For more information about these options, see the corresponding sections in [Configure a VPC for Amazon WorkSpaces](amazon-workspaces-vpc.md)\.

 With any of these options, you must ensure that the security group for your WorkSpaces allows outbound traffic on ports 80 \(HTTP\) and 443 \(HTTPS\) to all destinations \(`0.0.0.0/0`\)\.